Antonio Francesco Grazzini: Biography

 He was born in Florence or in Staggia Senese (he wrote of himself: Io sono a Staggia, ch'è la patria mia, e de' miei primi l'antica magione…) of a good family, but there is no record of his upbringing and education.
 He probably began to practise as an apothecary as a youth; and owned the then famous Farmacia del Moro near the Cathedral.
 In 1540 he was among the founders of the Accademia degli Umidi, which was soon renamed Accademia Fiorentina.
 He later took a leading role in the establishment of the more famous Accademia della Crusca, which published his Vocabulario of words accepted as the purest Italian.
 To both societies he was known as Il Lasca or Leuciscus, a pseudonym which is still frequently substituted for his name.

 Grazzini was temperamental, his life consequently enlivened or disturbed by various literary quarrels.
 His Umidi brethren expelled him for a time, because of his ruthless criticism of the Arameans, a party of academicians led by Giambattista Gelli who maintained that the Florentine language was derived from Hebrew, Aramaic, or some other branch of the Semitic.
 He was readmitted in 1566, when his friend Salviati was consul.

 II Lasca ranks as one of the great masters of Tuscan prose.
-His style is flexible and abundantly idiomatic, but without affectation.
-It has the force and freshness of popular speech, whilst retaining a flavour of academic culture.
+His style is flexible and idiomatic, but without affectation.
+It has the tone of popular speech, whilst retaining a flavour of academic culture.